Omega-Who/Omegas-Labyrinth/README.md

 For the items present in this game please keep in mind they share similar icons, just different colors!<br>

-*Consumables*
+*Consumables*<br>v
-The Blue Potion represents a Health potion, healing you for up to 4 points of HP!
-The Purple Potion represents an Elixir, healing you for up to 8 points of HP!
-The Yellow Potion represents a Lighting Potion, Zapping your opponents for 20 damage!
+The Blue Potion represents a Health potion, healing you for up to 4 points of HP!<br>v The Purple Potion represents an Elixir, healing you for up to 8 points of HP!<br>v The Yellow Potion represents a Lighting Potion, Zapping your opponents for 20 damage!<br>
 The Red Potion represents a Fireball Potion, Throwing it at your enemies will create a 3x3 area of 12 damage!
-Though, watch out as you might just feel it too!
+Though, watch out as you might just feel it too!<br>
-The Pink Potion represents a Confusion Potion, Targeting an enemy with it will make them Confused and walk around randomly for 10 turns!
+The Pink Potion represents a Confusion Potion, Targeting an enemy with it will make them Confused and walk around randomly for 10 turns!<br>

-*Equipment:*
+*Equipment:*<br>
-The Sword represents weapons that can appear past floors 4!
+The Sword represents weapons that can appear past floors 4!<br>
-The Armor represents armors that can appear past floors 5!
+The Armor represents armors that can appear past floors 5!<br>

-**CONTACT:**
+**CONTACT:**<br>
 If you have any questions or suggestions please contact me through my, Discord or Twitter DMs!<br>
 Discord: omega#6252<br>
 Twitter: @omega_who